KrisCowie/Radiology-Report-Generation/README.md

 # Radiology-Report-Generation
 Python demonstration of using two different neural networks to generate radiology reports

-Original paper: Progressive Transformer-Based Generation of Radiology Reports https://arxiv.org/pdf/2102.09777.pdf
+Original paper: Progressive Transformer-Based Generation of Radiology Reports:

+https://arxiv.org/pdf/2102.09777.pdf

 The authors have used a two stage process with the first neural network labeling an X-Ray like so:

 POSITIVE - improved bilateral airspace opaci.